 How to treat aphids?

-- At first, sign, wash the plant with a strong jet of water every other day.
-This will dislodge them and discourage them from spreading.
+- At the first sign, wash the plant with a strong jet of water every other day to break the aphids’ reproductive cycle.

 - In case of a moderate infestation, use neem oil, natural soap, and water solution as a foliar spray.
+This combination dries the insects out, eventually killing them.
 Apply the solution every other day in the evening to prevent sunburn.
-This should dry them out and eventually kill them.

 - Introduce predator bugs such as ladybugs.
 At their nymph stage, they devour the aphids.

-- If the infestation is really bad even after treatment, it is time to get rid of the sick plant.
-There is nothing more to do but save the rest of your garden.
+- If the infestation is terrible even after treatment, it is time to get rid of the sick plant.
+After that, there is nothing more to do but save the rest of your garden.